tri3h/webserver/README.md

         * tag_id
     * Also there *may* be an image "main_photo"
     * "tag_id" can have serveral values, they should be separated by ","
-    * Return nothing in case of success
+    * Return a draft id in case of success

 - PUT /drafts
     * Edit a draft